nim-lang/Nim/doc/contributing.rst

     doAssert foo() # preferred

 .. _runnableExamples_use_assert:
-An exception to the above rule is `runnableExamples`, which for brevity use `assert` instead of `doAssert`.
+An exception to the above rule is `runnableExamples` and `code-block` rst blocks intended to be used as `runnableExamples`, which for brevity use `assert` instead of `doAssert`.
 Note that `nim doc -d:danger main` won't pass `-d:danger` to the `runnableExamples`, but `nim doc --doccmd:-d:danger main` would, and so would the second example below: